-- Set up a briefing session with the Head of Safeguarding and Quality (for Hope and Homes for Children UK-led visits) and with the safeguarding focal person (for country-led visits) before the visit - Ensure that you are aware of the latest rules and regulations relating to taking pictures in the country you are visiting and that they are clearly communicated to everyone on the visit and adhered to (this information will be available from the focal person.) - For UK-led visits, speak with the Hope and Homes for Children Content Strategist and the national safeguarding focal person in advance about the photography or filming you'd like to do on your visit.
+- Set up a briefing session with the Head of Safeguarding and Quality (for Hope and Homes for Children UK-led visits) and with the safeguarding focal person (for country-led visits) before the visit - Ensure that you are aware of the latest rules and regulations relating to taking pictures in the country you are visiting and that they are clearly communicated to everyone on the visit and adhered to (this information will be available from the focal person.) - For UK-led visits, speak with the Hope and Homes for Children Global Director of Public Engagement and the national safeguarding focal person in advance about the photography or filming you'd like to do on your visit.
 You'll need to seek appropriate permissions from children and their legal guardians, other beneficiaries, staff, local authorities and so on in good time.
 Seeking permission to take photos of children in state care can be complicated and time-consuming, so it might not be appropriate for all visits.
 Some children may not wish to be photographed, or their personal circumstances may make it inappropriate or unsafe for them to be photographed.
-We must respect this. - Ensure that all people on the visit are DBS checked, when this is deemed necessary. - Ensure that all people on the visit receive a verbal briefing on the Communications Guidelines prior to or at the start of the visit - Ensure that all people on the visit (including Hope and Homes for Children staff) understand and sign the Communications Guidelines and Code of Conduct for Programme Visits (see pages 20-22) and that the signed copies are scanned and sent to the relevant country director and focal person, preferably before the visit commences; a copy of this will also be held centrally - Ensure that all on the trip adhere to the Communications Guidelines and Code of Conduct throughout the visit - Address any behaviour by visitors which contravenes the Communications Guidelines or Code of Conduct - Content gathering needs or opportunities (films, photos, recordings, blogs or case studies) are to be shared and discussed with the brand team prior to the trip to ensure that their guidance is incorporated into public communications. - All images and case studies can only be shared publicly, including on official or personal social media channels, if the use of such images and any personal information is in compliance with the guidance provided in this policy, and approved by one of the following: a member of the HHC senior management team, the trip leader (if with a supporter group) the relevant country director or the national safeguarding focal person.
-If in doubt, please seek guidance from the Brand Team.
+We must respect this. - Ensure that all people on the visit are DBS checked if there will be supervised or non-supervised contact with children and families. - Ensure that all people on the visit receive a verbal briefing on the Communications Guidelines prior to or at the start of the visit - Ensure that all people on the visit (including Hope and Homes for Children staff) understand and sign the Communications Guidelines and Code of Conduct for Programme Visits (see pages 20-22) and that the signed copies are scanned and sent to the relevant country director and focal person, preferably before the visit commences; a copy of this will also be held centrally - Ensure that all on the trip adhere to the Communications Guidelines and Code of Conduct throughout the visit - Address any behaviour by visitors which contravenes the Communications Guidelines or Code of Conduct - Content gathering needs or opportunities (films, photos, recordings, blogs or case studies) are to be shared and discussed with the Global Director of Public Engagement prior to the trip to ensure that their guidance is incorporated into public communications. - All images and case studies can only be shared publicly, including on official or personal social media channels, if the use of such images and any personal information is in compliance with the guidance provided in this policy, and approved by one of the following: a member of the HHC senior management team, the trip leader (if with a supporter group) the relevant country director or the national safeguarding focal person.
+If in doubt, please seek guidance from the Global Director of Public Engagement.